pmcgrenery/WxBrief/TESTING.md

 <figcaption style="text-align:center">Lighthouse Test Results after changes were made</figcaption>

 ### WAVE Tools
-Bases on initial results from the web accessibility tool the following were added:
+Based on results from the web accessibility tool the following issues were fixed:
 - Fixed the order of headings so that the site will make more sense to users.
-- Added an aria-label to divs with a picture in the background to improve accessibility.
-- Fixed the aria-current page attribute in the header navbar to relate to the correct pages.

-There are 2 redundant link alerts on the WAVE tool remaining:
-- The Logo brand in the header and the Home navigation link are duplicate links and lead to the same page.
-As the navigation bar collapses to a burger menu on smaller screens I decided to keep the Logo brand as a link so that the user can easily navigate to the home page without having to open the burger menu.
-- The Enquire Now button on the home page and the gallery page are duplicates of the Contact navigation link.
-As the buttons are calls to action I decided to keep the links as they are.
+- Removed unnecessary aria-labels.

+The contrast error noted is due to the fact that the WAVE tool is unable to examine the SVG logo correctly.
 <figure>
     <div style="text-align:center">
         <img src="docs/wave-results.png" alt="WAVE test results" height="300px">